Steve Rowe: Early life

-Musical career
+Career

 After several failed attempts with different bands and constant lineup changes, Steve formed LightForce in 1986.
 Initially that band was a failure as well as their first lineup, which was disbanded after only one show.
 Steve then reformed the band with a new lineup that won the "Melbourne Heavy Metal battle of the bands competition" in which it was competing with five secular metal acts.
 LightForce was instantly accepted into the Australian metal scene and went on to record their first full album Battlezone and tour across Australia.
 In 1988 the band released the album Mystical Thieves.
 The album went on to sell very well and they toured constantly in support of its release, opening for bands such as Stryper, Whitecross and Leviticus.

 Just when it seemed set for LightForce to make a big name for themselves in the Christian metal scene, two of the band's members announced they were leaving the band.
 Steve spoke with the remaining members about forming a more extreme thrash metal oriented LightForce with him handling vocal duties as well as playing bass.
 The remaining members did not think it would work so Steve reformed the band with guitarist Cameron Hall and Jayson Sherlock on drums.
 The band changed their name to Mortification in 1990 and recorded Break The Curse which was later released in 1994.

 Mortification went on to record many more albums and the band is considered to be one of the pioneers in the extreme Christian metal scene.
 The 1992 album Scrolls of the Megilloth is considered to be a great classic of death metal.
 In 1997 Steve was diagnosed with leukemia.
 Despite doctors giving him only hours to live on several occasions and a seemingly failed bone marrow transplant, Steve managed to make a full recovery.
 Mortification then went on to release the 1998 album Triumph of Mercy which dealt with the personal issues Steve faced while receiving treatment for the disease.
 Mortification is still currently making music and to date has released 13 studio albums.
 Steve is also the owner and head of the Rowe Productions record label and has performed guest vocals on a song on Microscopic View of a Telescopic Realm by Tourniquet.